yashverms32/ktp-docs/docs/kronos/dokploy-config.md

 # Dokploy Implementation

 Dokploy is our self-hosted Platform as a Service (PaaS).
-It runs in its own Proxmox container and allows us to deploy websites and applications via Docker without manually writing Traefik labels or managing complex Compose files.
+It runs in its own Proxmox VM and allows us to deploy websites and applications via Docker without manually writing Traefik labels or managing complex Compose files.

 ## Requirements